Legal Defense Fundraising on GiveSendGo

 • Continue working to find an attorney who is willing to receive funds through GiveSendGo.
 Once you have one, add them as the recipient following the steps above.

-• Close the fundraiser and refund your donors.
-If you decide to go this route, contact our support team and we'll walk you through the closure process.
+• Close the fundraiser and refund your givers.
+Contact Us and we'll walk you through the closure process.
 Your givers will receive refunds, minus processing fees.

-What If the Charges Are Dropped or the Case Is Resolved?
+If the Charges Are Dropped or the Case Is Resolved

-If the legal situation changes after your fundraiser has been reviewed under this policy, please contact our support team with updated official court documentation.
-Our compliance team will review the updated case status and advise you on next steps.
+If the legal situation changes after your fundraiser has been reviewed under this policy, Contact Us with updated official court documentation.
+Our team will review the updated case status and advise you on next steps.
 We evaluate these situations on a case-by-case basis.

-If your fundraiser involves other types of legal matters, these requirements don't apply.
+If your legal defense fundraiser involves other types of legal matters, the attorney recipient requirement does not apply.
 Our team may reach out during the review process if any additional information is needed.
-Reach out to us via the Contact Us button if you have questions about your specific situation.
+Contact Us if you have questions about your specific situation.

 • Related Articles

-• Running a Political Candidate Campaign on GiveSendGo
+• Running a Political Candidate Fundraiser on GiveSendGo

 • Showing Your Nonprofit Status on GiveSendGo